apache/predictionio/docs/manual/classification/quickstart.md

 Next, let's collect some training data for the app of this Engine.
 For model training, Classification Engine Template reads 4 properties of a user record: attr0, attr1, attr2 and plan.

-You can send these data to PredictionIO EventServer in real-time easily through the EventAPI with a SDK or HTTP call:
+You can send these data to PredictionIO EventServer in real-time easily by making a HTTP request or through the `EventClient` of a SDK

 <div class="codetabs">
 <div data-lang="Python SDK">